 A six component approach is specified including public education, public outreach, illicit discharge detection and elimination, construction site storm water runoff control, post-construction storm water management in new development and redevelopment, and good housekeeping measures.
 Many of the items and activities conducted by the County of DuPage on a county-wide basis satisfy the local requirements for Woodridge.
 The village’s annual reports are noted below.

 The Village and DuPage County work jointly on a variety of stormwater and water quality issues (see also Village of Woodridge Storm Water Management Plan).
-DuPage County hosts the DuPage County Stormwater Management website (http://www.dupageco.org/swm/) which contains publications for DuPage County residents which include brochures, newsletters and useful information for residents concerning best management practices for stormwater runoff, green infrastructure options, rain barrels and native plant resource options, and additional stormwater-related materials.
+DuPage County hosts the DuPage County Stormwater Management website which contains publications for DuPage County residents including brochures, newsletters and useful information for residents concerning best management practices for stormwater runoff, green infrastructure options, rain barrels and native plant resource options, and additional stormwater-related materials.
 The site also has information on how to minimize the discharge of pollutants, including storage and disposal of fuels, use of soaps in outdoor washing of vehicles and furniture, paint, lawn and garden care, and winter de-icing, amongst other items.
-There are additional potential impacts and effects on storm water discharge due to climate change More information on this subject can be found at http://epa.gov/climatechange.
+There are additional potential impacts and effects on stormwater discharge due to climate change.
+More information on this subject can be found on the United States Environmental Protection Agency website.
 (BMPs) are schedules of activities, prohibitions of practices, maintenance procedures, and structural and/or managerial practices, that when used singly or in combination, prevent or reduce the release of pollutants to surface waters (creeks, rivers, lakes and ponds).
-Residents are encouraged to use this page for stormwater management questions and needs.
-The link is http://www.dupageco.org/EDP/Stormwater_Management/Water_Quality/1166/
+Residents are encouraged to use visit the Dupage County Water Quality webpage for additional stormwater management questions and needs.

 To review copies of current and past Woodridge NPDES Notices of Intent, NPDES Annual Reports, or MS4 Reports, please select one of the following: